ckrueger2/mesa_pwas/README.md

 ```
 bash ~/mesa_pwas/00hail_wrapper_parallel.sh --phecode <PHECODE>
 ```
+- A log file will be produced for each population
+     - Check for errors or other messages that may impact data
+     - To delete all at once : `rm ~/00*.log`
+     - To delete all from one phecode: `rm ~/00*{phecode_here}*.log`

 ### Running 00pwas_wrapper.sh script
 **MUST BE PERFORMED AT LEAST ONCE PRIOR TO RUNNING S-PREDIXCAN:**
 1. Create virtual machine with the following parameters (select jupyter icon on right tool bar):